taiatiniyara/totolaw/scripts/README.md

 # Totolaw Scripts

-This directory contains utility scripts for system administration and testing.
+This directory contains utility scripts for system administration, testing, and setup.

 ## Available Scripts

 ### 1. System Admin Setup (`setup-admin.ts`)
 Create the initial system administrator for your Totolaw instance.

+### 2. Seed Fiji Courts (`seed-fiji-courts.ts`)
+Seed the database with Fiji court hierarchy, courtrooms, and legal representatives.

-### 2. Email Testing (`test-email.ts`)
+### 3. Email Testing (`test-email.ts`)
 Test the email notification system and verify SMTP configuration.

+### 4. Clear Rate Limit (`clear-rate-limit.ts`)
+Clear rate limit entries for troubleshooting login issues.

+---

 The `setup-admin.ts` script provides an interactive way to create the initial super administrator for your Totolaw instance.